Netflix-Skunkworks/hive2iceberg-migration/README.md

 # Hive to Iceberg Migration Tooling

+Note: This repository is intended to be reference and will not be actively maintained by Netflix.

 ## Migration queue schema

 Migration tooling uses `jobs` table as the queue.
 The table is created using the following SQL command: